Spring is here and it's time to get ready for your first family bike ride of the year. Here's 8 tips to get you off to a great startRead More

 So how do they work out who gets to wear the yellow jersey?
 When a cyclist crosses the finish line their time is recorded, and this is their time for that day (stage).
 At the end of each day, the cyclists have all of their stage times from the start of the race added up.
 The cyclist with the quickest overall time from the start is awarded the yellow jersey to wear on the next stage.

 The overall winner of the Tour de France is the rider with the quickest time for all the stages put together.
-It is possible for a rider who has not been in the lead, and never worn the yellow jersey, to win the overall Tour de France by cycling very fast on the last day.
+It is possible for a rider who has not been in the lead, and never worn the yellow jersey, to win the overall Tour de France by cycling very fast on the last day of the competition.
 This has only happened twice so far - in 1947 and 1968.
 There are also other competitions within the Tour de France.
 At the end of each stage the leaders of each competition are also given a special jersey to wear - it is good fun trying to spot all the jerseys every day.

 In French this is known as the 'maillot vert', and is worn by the best sprinter and time trialist.
 At the end of each stage points are given out to the riders.
 More points are given out for flat stages than mountain stages, and lots of extra points can be won for winning smaller sprint races within a stage.
 The Green Jersey is sometimes known as the Sprinters Jersey.
 Points can be taken off a rider if they do something wrong.